13479776/statTarget/README.md

   > library(statTarget)  ## Execute statTarget

-  For mac PC, XQuartz should be installed.
+  For mac PC, the package "statTarget" requires X11 support being installed.
+XQuartz could be installed.
 Download it from https://www.xquartz.org

   Copy this code into R